Cherenkov detector: Detector types

-In the simple case of a threshold detector the mass-dependent threshold energy allows the discrimination between a lighter particle (which does radiate) and a heavier particle (which does not radiate) of the same energy or momentum.
+In the simple case of a threshold detector, the mass-dependent threshold energy allows the discrimination between a lighter particle (which does radiate) and a heavier particle (which does not radiate) of the same energy or momentum.
 Several threshold stages can be combined to extend the covered energy range.

 Cherenkov threshold detectors have been used for fast timing and time of flight measurements in particle detectors.

 More elaborate designs use the amount of light produced.
 Recording light from both primary and secondary particles, for a Cherenkov calorimeter the total light yield is proportional to the incident particle energy.

-Using the light direction are differential Cherenkov detectors.